Matt Gaffney

 Gaffney was thirteen when his first crossword puzzle was published in Dell Champion Crossword Puzzles, and has gone on to create more than 4,000 crossword puzzles over the past 25 years.
 His puzzles have been published in the New York Times 58 times.
 He has served as judge for Will Shortz's American Crossword Puzzle Tournament and won the Junior division as a contestant in 1997.
 He has created puzzles for Lollapuzzoola and guest-constructed for Brendan Emmett Quigley.
 He was previously a contributor to the Onion A.V.
 Club crossword, edited by Ben Tausig.
 Since June 6, 2008, he has created a weekly crossword puzzle contest (MGWCC), and since September 21, 2011, he has created a daily crossword puzzle (MGDC).
 On October 11, 2013, Gaffney started a Gaffney on Crosswords blog covering all things crossword related.
 In July 2014 Gaffney's "Murder by Meta" Kickstarter project was released.
+In July 2023 Gaffney created a weekly crossword for Merriam-Webster’s website.
+It’s a puzzle type called "The Missing Letter".
+Twenty five entries in the grid are defined using their Merriam-Webster dictionary definition, and these each begin with a different letter of the alphabet.
+The only one not represented each week is "The Missing Letter".